casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

 ## Cloning the JavaScript Interface

-For this tutorial, we'll be starting in the home (`~`) directory.
+We'll be starting in the home (`~`) directory for this tutorial.
 Navigate here first:

 `cd ~`